hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 \ell \sim \frac{k_B\mathcal{T}}{mg}.
 $$

-This short argument sidesteps some subtleties, explained at length in the [appendix]({{hapax.github.io}}/assets/napkin-hacks-appendix/#sec-2-1).
+This short argument ignores the fact that grains can jitter up and down as well, as explained in the [appendix]({{hapax.github.io}}/assets/napkin-hacks-appendix/#sec-2-1).
-But it gives the right answer, and in the spirit of cheeky hacker approximation, I will let it stand.
+But the method here gives the right answer, and in the spirit of cheeky hacker approximation I will let it stand.

 Recall that the diffusion coefficient $D = \ell v$ is directly related to the meandering of the pollen grain over time, with $d^2 \sim Dt$.